Widad issued a statement today in support of the Christians of the Middle East.

 Dr. Widad Akreyi condemned the attacks of Turkish President bodyguards against Kurdish, Armenian and other protesters outside Turkey’s embassy in Washington, DC on 17 May 2017.

 “We know that Mr. Erodgan is steering Turkey away from democracy, perhaps encapsulated best by his massive crackdown on civil society and perceived opponents in Bakur, Turkey and Rojava.
-What is new is to see his brutality reaching Washington streets for the second year in a row… Mr. Erdogan should be held accountable for the injuries and traumas sustained in these incidences.
-He must at least apologize for the repeated brutal attacks on peaceful activists.”
+What is new is to see his brutality reaching Washington streets for the second year in a row… Mr. Erdogan should be held accountable for the injuries and traumas sustained in these incidences.”

 Widad issued a statement today after hearing of the Turkish airstrikes on Shingal (the home town of Yazidis) and Rojava (Kurdish region in today’s Syria).